oslabs-beta/NimbleABApp/README.md

 Nimble Labs is proud to offer our open source Desktop app for public use.
 Download link is above.
 To use:

-1. Dowload the desktop app (links above)
+- Dowload the desktop app (links above)
-2. Create an experiment
+- Create an experiment
-   2.1.
-Press the Open Directory button
+   - Press the Open Directory button
-   2.2.
-Select the repo's parent directory
+   - Select the repo's parent directory
-   2.3.
-Once the parent directory is selected, then select the folder where a page.js file should contain the test's base page source
+   - Once the parent directory is selected, then select the folder where a page.js file should contain the test's base page source
-   2.4.
-Press create experiment to be taken to the variants config
+   - Press create experiment to be taken to the variants config
-3. Configure variants
+- Configure variants
-   3.1.
-Add variants using the inputs at the top of the page.
+   - Add variants using the inputs at the top of the page.
 The file path will be the name of the file storing the variant, so naming in a semantically useful way is recommended.
-   3.2.
-Create the weight for the variant.
+   - Create the weight for the variant.
 Many tests will be 50/50 or 33/33/34 but customize the weights as needed to achieve the randomness desired to meet business requirements.
-   3.3.
-Once all variants have been configured, hit edit to make adjustments as needed
+   - Once all variants have been configured, hit edit to make adjustments as needed
-4. Edit variant code
+- Edit variant code
-   4.1.
-Hit edit on the variants table to make changes to the variants.
+   - Hit edit on the variants table to make changes to the variants.
 Ensure to save when finished; these changes will save down to your local.
-5. Deploy
+- Deploy
-   5.1.
-Once all edits are complete, the necessary middleware will be automatically saved down into the nimble.config.json file and the variants folder inside your local repo.
-Just deploy the new pages to your hosting infrastructure and the middleware will perform decisioning according to the weights previously configured.
+   - Once all edits are complete, the necessary middleware will be automatically saved down into the nimble.config.json file and the variants folder inside your local repo.
+Just deploy the new pages to your hosting infrastructure, and the middleware will perform decisioning according to the weights previously configured.

 **
 ## Features Roadmap